 History and background

+The idea to treat salmon against salmon lice infections with particulate quicklime (CaO) was initially conceived by two researchers at the Institute of Marine Research, who since 2008 was investigating particulate CaO used to kill sea urchins.
+They observed that fish were swimming through the CaO clouds seemingly unaffected.
 This observation brought forward the idea that CaO may be sensitive to sea urchins and other creatures with a hydrophobic surface, and not to, e.g. fish with a hydrophilic surface.
 The method was then tested in small fish tanks, net pens and clinical trials.
-The results from these trials demonstrated that the method was effective against salmon lice.
+The results from these trials demonstrated that the method was effective against salmon lice (lepeophtheirus salmonis).

-About the products
+About the product

 - No handling of the biomass

 - No need to starve before treatment

 - No withdrawal time

-• Environmentally friendly products
+- Environmentally friendly